wragge/trove-data-guide/other-digitised-resources/periodicals/accessing-data.md

 [![Try it!](https://troveconsole.herokuapp.com/static/img/try-trove-api-console.svg)](https://troveconsole.herokuapp.com/v3/?url=https%3A%2F%2Fapi.trove.nla.gov.au%2Fv3%2Fmagazine%2Ftitle%2Fnla.obj-2967431735%3Fencoding%3Djson%26include%3Dyears%26range%3D18000101-21001231&comment=)

+There are, however, some titles with thousands of issues, so you'll probably want to use `range` to divide the data into manageable chunks.
+For example, the `get_periodical_issues()` function in the GLAM Workbench notebook [Get details of periodicals from the `/magazine/titles` API endpoint](https://glam-workbench.net/trove-journals/periodicals-from-api/) automatically harvests the data in 10 year chunks if there are more than 500 issues in total.

-The data will include a list of issues for each year:
+The data includes a list of issues for each year:

 ```json
 {